-In November 2017, the FCC ended its 2010/2014 Quadrennial Review proceeding wherein (effective February 7,2018) it (1) eliminated the newspaper/broadcast cross-ownership rule (which prohibited the common ownership of a daily print newspaper and a full-power broadcast station (AM, FM or TV) if the station's service contour encompassed the newspaper's community of publication); (2) eliminated the radio/ television cross-ownership rule (which prohibited an entity from owning two or more television stations and one radio station in the same market, unless the market met certain size criteria); (3) revised the "Local Television Ownership Rule" to eliminate the so called - "Eight-Voices Test" and to modify the "Top-Four Prohibition" to better reflect the competitive conditions in local markets; (4) declined to modify the market definitions relied on in the "Local Radio Ownership Rule" (discussed above), but provided a presumption for certain embedded markets (smaller markets, as defined by Nielsen Audio, that are included in a larger parent market) transactions; (5) eliminated the attribution rule for television joint sales agreements; and (6) retained the disclosure requirement for shared service agreements involving commercial television stations.
-The FCC also adopted a Notice of Proposed Rule Making ("NPRM") to seek comment on an "incubator" program to promote ownership diversity.
+In a decision of the United States Court of Appeals for the Third Circuit in Prometheus Radio Project v.
+FCC, 939 F.3d 567 (3d Cir.
+2019) ("Prometheus"), the court vacated and remanded the Commission's 2010/2014 Quadrennial Review Order on Reconsideration, 32 FCC Rcd 9802 (2017), which had modified the Commission's media ownership rules by: (1) eliminating the newspaper/broadcast crossownership and radio/television cross-ownership rules; (2) revising the local television ownership rule by eliminating the "eight voices" test and permitting applicants to seek the combination of two top-four ranked stations in a given market on a case-by-case basis; and (3) deeming joint sales agreements between television stations to be non-attributable.
+By vacating the Order on Reconsideration, the Prometheus decision abrogated these rule changes and reinstated the prior media ownership rules adopted in the 2010/2014 Quadrennial Review Order, 31 FCC Rcd 9864 (2016).
+The court also vacated the Commission's definition of an "eligible entity," which had been adopted in the 2010/2014 Quadrennial Review Order.
+The reinstated rules (1) prohibit the common ownership of a daily print newspaper and a full-power broadcast station (AM, FM or TV) if the station's service contour encompasses the newspaper's community of publication); (2) prohibit an entity from owning two or more television stations and one radio station in the same market, unless the market met certain size criteria; (3) reinstituted the so-called "Eight-Voices Test" and the "Top-Four Prohibition"; (4) disposed of a presumption for certain embedded markets (smaller markets, as defined by Nielsen Audio, that are included in a larger parent market) transactions; and (5) reinstated the attribution rule for television joint sales agreements.
+The disclosure requirement for shared service agreements involving commercial television stations was unchanged.
+The Court decision vacated a proposed "incubator" program to promote ownership diversity.
 In December 2018, the FCC adopted an NPRM to initiate the 2018 Quadrennial Review of its media ownership rules.
 The three rules subject to review are the Local Radio Ownership Rule, the Local Television Ownership Rule, and the dual network rule (which permits a television station to affiliate with an entity maintaining two or more broadcast television networks unless the two or more networks consist of two or more of the major networks (i.e., ABC, CBS, NBC and Fox) or one of these four networks and either the UPN or WB television network.)
 The FCC is seeking comment on whether, given the current state of the media marketplace, the FCC should retain, modify, or eliminate any of these rules.
-The Company cannot predict what, if any action, the FCC may take as a result of its review.
+Whether Prometheus will affect this NPRM, inter alia, The Company cannot predict what, if any action, the FCC may take as a result of its review.